How to Prevent An Accidental Cyber Breach at Work

 This is probably the most likely route to an accidental data incident.
 Human error can result from something as innocuous as emailing the wrong recipient or unintended data deletion.

 Security Week, a cybersecurity news, insights & analysis publication, reported the findings from Verizon’s 2023 Data Breach Investigations Report, which included this staggering statistic: ‘74% of all data breaches involve the human element’.
-Thus, it highlights just how frequently human error can result in accidental data incidents, making it one of the leading causes.
+This statistic highlights just how frequently human error can result in accidental data incidents, making it one of the leading causes of data breaches in businesses today

 Phishing Attacks

-Phishing attacks are another significant cause of accidental data incidents and could have detrimental consequences should the phishing attempt prove to be successful.
+Phishing attacks are another significant cause of accidental data breaches and could have detrimental consequences if the phishing attempt succeeds.
 Phishing is one of the most common types of cyberattacks in the UK, where attackers use deceptive emails, messages, or websites to trick individuals into providing sensitive information, such as their financial details, login credentials, or personal data.

 Cybercriminals can infiltrate and bypass the most stringent of security measures by using malicious means such as: